imperfectproduce/FsToolkit/README.md

 Major and Minor numbers should be manually incremented in `.nuspec` files by developers as appropriate.

-The following are the package feeds:
+The following are the public, per-project package feeds:
   - https://ci.appveyor.com/nuget/fstoolkit-json

-Packages are also published to RelayFoods' private account feed https://ci.appveyor.com/nuget/relayfoods
+Packages are also all published to RelayFoods' private account feed https://ci.appveyor.com/nuget/relayfoods